truenas/middleware/docs/userguide/truenas_network.rst

 *   :ref:`Interfaces`: used to configure a specified interface's network settings.

-*   :ref:`IPMI`: provides side-band management should the appliance become unavailable through the graphical administrative interface.
+*   :ref:`IPMI`: provides side-band management should the array become unavailable through the graphical administrative interface.

 *   :ref:`Link Aggregations`: used to configure link aggregation and link failover.